SushantChaudhary5468/customer-trends-data-analysis/README.md

       - Build presentation deck using Gamma AI

-7. **Follow along with the YouTube video for full walkthrough. 👨‍💼**

-## 📜 License

-MIT — feel free to fork, star, and use in your portfolio.

 ## 👨‍💻 About the Author
 Hey, I’m Sushant Choudhary, a Data Analyst .